Love it or hate it, the venerable business meeting can be an opportunity to improve your visibility and advance your career in accounting and finance.

 1. Keep your business meeting brief and to the point

 Professionals interviewed for a Robert Half survey said 25 percent of the time they spend in meetings is unproductive.
 So with that in mind, whether you’re having a phone meeting with a client or you’re leading a quarterly management meeting, make sure you have a clear purpose for the meeting and that you stick to an agenda.
 Also consider dialing back the frequency of standing meetings.
 Take a look at invite lists and remove those who are included out of habit rather than relevance.

 Hold standup meetings to encourage brevity.
 Introduce walking meetings to get participants away from old meeting venues and habits.

+While you're at it?
 Consider throwing in a bit of finance and accounting humor to keep the audience engaged.